LandRegistry/bg-dev-pack-redesign/app/apis/notifications/1.0/technical-guide.md

 layout: guidance

 title: Notifications API technical guide
-description: Use this service to get updates about multiple applications submitted by the same business unit.
+description: Use this service to get updates about multiple applications submitted by the same business unit

 eleventyNavigation:
   key: Notifications API v1.0 Technical guide